©2021 William A. Lasher

-“How long have you been in the Mutant Eradication Forces?”
+“How long have you been in the MEF?”

-“I worked at the hydrogen plant up until last week.
-I showed up for work one day, and was told I was being conscripted into the military forces to fight the growing human zombie threat.
+“I worked at the gas plant up until last week.
+I showed up for work one day, and was told I was being conscripted into the military to fight the growing human zombie threat.
 I was drafted, they didn’t give me a choice in it at all.”

 “Promotions?
 Are you sergeants?”

 “I’m still a private, you out rank me.”
 Moonblade smiled, and saluted both of us.

 At sunrise the next morning, we were awakened by a bugler playing Reveille outside our barracks.
 Molly laid flat on her back to pull on her britches, and then climbed down and sat next to me as we both laced up our boots.
 She gave me a playful punch on the shoulder as we joined the others headed outdoors.
 It was the first night we had not slept together in quite some time.

 The sun was just cresting the horizon, and there was already a lengthy line at the latrine.
 I thank my lucky stars I made it through without crapping my drawers.

 It was chilly enough to see your breath with a cool breeze blowing down out of the mountains to the north.
 On hard packed dirt parade grounds, Sergeant Jaramillo led our company of newly arrived soldiers through a calisthenics workout.
 Fifty jumping jacks, running in place, and then fifty squat thrusts.
 The fast paced exercise session brought audible groans and complaints from more than one of our fellow scrips, including an overweight Private Bilkins – he experienced difficulty completing all fifty.

 Following the workout, Jaramillo led us in a jog over to the mess hall where we ate a hearty breakfast of pancakes, scrambled eggs, and sausage.
 There was no limit on how much we could eat, except for Bilkins – he was denied seconds by order of Sergeant Jaramillo.